Bolo101/Blockchain/ultimateLearning/zkFundamentals/notes.md

 - Zero-Knowledge : The verifier must learn nothing except the provers's statement is true

 The key benefit of using Zero-knowledge Proofs in ZK-Rollups is to improve scalability by bunding transactions and verifying them with a single proof

+## Interactive vs Non-Interactive ZKPs

+Ali Baba cave puzzle
+Interactive is for multiple rounds of communication where you have to repeat a challenge several times.
+By repeting the challenge (with some changes but still same result expected) correctly several times the odds of guessing decreases.

+Interactive ZKPs are not suitable for blockchain purposes as you need to maintain a state between rounds and store all that data.

+With non-interactive ZKPs you can prove a secret to all people in a single round.

+## ZK Terminology